 Marketplace.city began in 2016 with the Marketplace.nyc beta, a collaboration with the New York City’s Mayor’s Office of Technology and Innovation (MOTI).
 After a successful beta and winning a global award at the Smart City Expo World Conference in 2017, we launched Marketplace.city as an independent company, based in Chicago, IL and open to local governments and vendors to use globally.
 Since launch we have supported over 200 governments in their search for technology.

 In 2019 we launched our Clearbox Process leveraging the valuable reference and contract data in the Marketplace.city database to guide our government partners to make technology buying decisions.
-The Clearbox Process guides key stakeholders through a sourcing and validation process that ensures the right match between vendor and customer, all at no extra cost to the government user.
-Like a true marketplace, our process is performance based and does not require upfront costs to participate from either government or vendor.
-Marketplace.city continues to add features and functionality through partnership with leading cities.
-If you’re interested in partnering with us or learning more, send us an email.
-We’d love to say hello.
+The Clearbox Process, now Clearbox Procure, guides key stakeholders through a sourcing and validation managed service that ensures the right match between vendor and customer.
+Procure leverages a vast data repository of historical transaction data, as well as original insights.

 Chris Foreman, Chief Executive Officer of Marketplace.city drives the company's revenue and growth by building their powerful network of technology providers.